fuse-box/fuse-box/.github/CONTRIBUTING.md

 # Contributing

 First of all, thanks for chosing FuseBox.
 Our mission is to deliver the best developer experience for javascript developers.
 But we need your help.
-Any contrubution is absolutely valuable, starting from just giving ideas and drafting a PR.
+Any contribution is absolutely valuable, starting from just giving ideas and drafting a PR.

 But before you fork and actually starting coding something let's define some rules.